jmcourt/PANTHEON/README.md

 * Can create the average power density spectrum of an observation that has been split into chunks.
 * Can display the individual power density spectrum for any given chunk.
 * Creates spectrograms to show how the power density spectrum varies in time.
-* Allows data to be clipped or rebinned.
+* Allows data to be clipped, renormalised or rebinned.
 * Allows manipulation of the scale in the spectrogram to more easily see peaks and troughs.

 #####Arguments: